seanturner/mls-architecture/draft-ietf-mls-architecture.md

   and in approximately the order in which they are sent by Clients.
-The latter is an approximate guarantee because multiple Clients may send messages at the same time and so the DS needs some latitude in reordering between Clients.
+The latter is an approximate guarantee because multiple Clients may send messages at the same time

-* Consistent ordering: the DS must ensure that all Clients have the same view of message ordering.
+* Consistent ordering: the DS ensures that all Clients have the same view of message ordering.

 Note that the DS may provide ordering guarantees by ensuring